-Fact: Actually around 73% of all rapes and 90% of rapes on college campuses are committed by someone the victim knows.
-Many rapes involve force or the threat of force, but some rapes are committed when the victim is under the influence of drugs or alcohol, or even asleep!
+Fact: Actually, around 73% of all rapes and 90% of rapes on college campuses are committed by someone the victim knows.
+Many rapes involve force or the threat of force.
+Some rapes are committed when the victim is under the influence of drugs or alcohol, or even asleep!
 Sex against someone’s will is rape under any circumstances.

 Myth: When a woman dresses provocatively, she’s asking for trouble.

 Fact: Rapists look for easy, vulnerable targets.
-Thinking that women provoke attacks against them by the way they dress transfers blame from the perpetrator to the victim.
-Research shows that this particular myth helps others feel better because they think that rape couldn’t happen to them.
+Thinking that women provoke attacks against them by how they dress transfers blame from the perpetrator to the victim.
+Research shows that this particular myth helps others feel better because they think rape couldn’t happen to them.

-Myth: It’s not really rape when a woman changes her mind in the middle of a sexual activity.
+Myth: It’s not raping when a woman changes her mind in the middle of sexual activity.